laro/Cilia/README.md

         - Like Python.
 Unlike C/C++, where `float` is single precision.
         - "[Every language is a child of its time](https://www.stroustrup.com/devXinterview.html)"
             - With modern processors double precision is very fast.
             - When concerned with memory bandwith, cache size, and SIMD performance, choose one of the smaller floating-point types.
+            But then `BFloat16`, `Float8`, or even `Float4` maybe better than `Float32`.
         - `Float` == `Float32` on old/small platforms only (i.e. those with hardware support for `Float32` but not for `Float64`),
     - `Float16`, `Float32`, `Float64` (half, single, double precision floating point)